deepthy-dileep/InforiverAnalyticsBook/chapters/040_chapter1_introduction_to_inforiver_analytics_plus.md

 - Consistent data model across processes
 - Streamlined workflow from insight to action
 - Reduced data transfer between systems
-- Single source of truth for analysis and planning
+- Single source of truth for analysis and planning under the Inforiver umbrella

 ### 2. Superior Data Handling
 - 10x the data point capacity of native visuals